Part of Lake Sun's tribute to Veterans Day published Nov. 6.

 Eventually, Gene wound up at a Naval post graduate school in Monterey, Calif. and then Texas before going back to D.C. where he held a couple of staff jobs at the Pentagon.

-Page 4 of 4 - One of his responsibilities there was monitoring the news wire because the international media sometimes reported major events of interest before the military could send encode the information and send it up the chain of command, Gene says.
+One of his responsibilities there was monitoring the news wire because the international media sometimes reported major events of interest before the military could send encode the information and send it up the chain of command, Gene says.

 At 20 years in the service, Gene came close to retiring, but did one more stint and finished up his career in the Navy in 1978 in Memphis, Tenn.